webplatform/docs/tutorials/The_basics_of_HTML/index.md

 [[HTML]] (“HyperText Markup Language”) is a language to describe the contents of web documents.
-It uses a special syntax containing markers (called “elements”) which are wrapped around the text within the document to indicate how user agents (eg web browsers) should interpret that portion of the document.
+It uses a special syntax containing markers (called “elements”) which are wrapped around the text within the document to indicate how user agents (eg. web browsers) should interpret that portion of the document.

 A user agent is any software that is used to access web